 |

-a specific listing in an old long playing gramophone record catalog,
+looking at a specific listing in an old long playing gramophone record

-in hindsight, one often tends to think that a recording was made accidentally,
+catalog, in hindsight, one often tends to think that a recording was

-or incidentally if you wish, as if there were no events leading up
+made accidentally, or incidentally if you wish, as if there were no

-In the case of the two early Remington recordings of Astrid Varnay
+the case of the two early Remington recordings of Astrid Varnay there

 of the audience in the New York MET as well as the listeners to the

-6, 1941.
-Since that afternoon she was going to establish herself at
+Astrid Varnay was going to establish herself at the Metropolitan Opera

-the Japanese attack on Pearl Harbor the following Sunday morning
+of the Japanese attack on Pearl Harbor the following Sunday

-which overshadowed Varnay's performance and made Donald Gabor
+morning which overshadowed Varnay's performance and eventually made

-after that meorable MET debut Astrid Varnay was performing in Bayreuth
+ten years after that memorable MET debut, Astrid Varnay was performing

-and was singing in Vienna as well, Halasz and Gabor asked Prawy to
+in Bayreuth and was singing in Vienna as well, it was then that Gabor

 |